Date of Award:

 A sample of 18 elementary school teachers completed the pilot measure and two additional measures of student wellbeing and behavioral challenges.
 Observed scores from the resulting SSECTRS model also showed relatively normally distributed scales with strong internal consistency reliability.
 Expected relationships were found between the teacher reports of wellbeing (SWTRS) and mental health measures (SDQ) with the SSECTRS.
 The SSECTRS yielded convergent validity, positive correlations between wellbeing indicators of the SWTRS, and the one subscale of positive wellbeing of the SDQ and divergent validity, negative correlations with the SDQ.

 To reflect the school-bound context of this measure, it is captured as the Student Social-Emotional Competency Teacher Rating Scale (SSECTRS) containing to independent domains; “Community Competencies” (Factor 1) and “Personal Identity” (Factor 2).
 The initial validation of the SSECTRS provides preliminary support for its use as a brief assessment tool that may be useful for screening and progress monitoring purposes to evaluate SEL competencies in schools.
 Ultimately, participants will learn how they might use and interpret scores from the SSECTRS to support SEL implementation in schools.

 Vinal, Stephanie A., "Initial Development and Validation of a New Measure of Students' Social-Emotial Competencies" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8566.